 To compute the cost of each basket of utility spending, we scoured public records, rate case filings, research studies, and a host of other sources.
 Using them, we were able to capture the most accurate picture to date of how much Dominion and APCO are able to extract from ratepayers beyond the normal provision of electricity.
 They include:

 We use figures from the most recent rate case from 2014 for Dominion and 2013 for APCO.
 This is the most up-to-date public disclosure of advertising costs.
-We only include include non-legal, non-public interest spending on advertising.
+We only include non-legal, non-public interest spending on advertising.
+This estimate is likely very conservative, as increased attention and scrutiny on Dominion and APCO’s influence practices have likely led to increased spending on advertising.
+This non-legal, non-public interest advertising spending serves no purpose in a monopoly system, and ratepayers should not be required to fund these costs.

 Excessive Executive Compensation